 - FRC parameters are specified in table A.3-16 for FR1 PUSCH with transform precoding disabled, Additional DM-RS position = pos1 and 4 transmission layers.

+- FRC parameters are specified in table A.3-17 for FR1 PUSCH with transform precoding disabled, Additional DM-RS position = pos1 and 3 transmission layers.

 The parameters for the reference measurement channels are specified in table A.3-14 for FR1 PUSCH performance requirements for TB processing over multi-slot PUSCH: